UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 change it to

-echo Maximum number of users are ${MAXUSERS-\`wc -l </etc/passwd\`}
+echo Maximum number of users are ${MAXUSERS-$(wc -l </etc/passwd)}

 If the variable is set, then the password file is never checked.

 The third variation uses a plus sign, instead of a minus.
 The mnemonic is "plus is the opposite of the minus."
 This is appropriate, as the command does act the opposite as the previous one.
 In other words, if the variable is set, then ignore the current value, and use the new value.
-This can be used as a debug aid in Bourne shell scripts.
+This can be used as a debug aid in shell scripts.
 Suppose you wanted to know when a variable was set, and what the current value is.
 A simple way to do this is to use the *echo* command, and echo nothing when the variable has no value by using:

-echo ${A+"Current value of A is $A"}
+echo "${A+Current value of A is $A}"

 This command does print a blank line if A does not have a value.
-To eliminate this, use either the Berkeley version of echo, or the System V version of echo:
+To eliminate this, on a Solaris system, you can use either the Berkeley version of echo, or the System V version of echo:

 /usr/bin/echo ${A+"A = $A"}"\\c"
 /usr/ucb/echo -n ${A+"A = $A"}

+A more portable way to handle this is to use the printf command

+printf "%s" "${A+A = $A}"

 Don't forget that these variations are used when you reference a variable, and do not change the value of the variable.
 Well, the fourth variation is different, in that it **does** change the value of the variable, if the variable is undefined.
 It acts like the hyphen, but if used, redefines the variable.
 The mnemonic for this action?
 The equals sign.
 This should be easy to remember, because the equals sign is used to assign values to variables: